 This model has the highest torsional stability for its weight, a quality often only found in heavier mountaineering boots.
 Thus, the torsional stability is a result of using a polyurethane and 3D EVA midsole that provides a similar amount of stiffness as a shank design but without the weight.
 The only place we found the Zodiac Plus to falter was in extended travel through terrain requiring smearing, as the stiff sole felt clunky for slabby moves.
 For this type of terrain, we favored the La Sportiva TRK GTX as its rockered sole allows for more forefoot flex.

 This boot is the best performer in the traction metric, and it expresses a strong preference towards being in steep mountain climbing situations.

-Scarpa uses the Vibram Drumlin rubber compound for this boot, which is sticky, but not as much as the slightly softer Vibram Mulaz compound (which the La Sportiva TRK GTX uses).
-Scarpa does make a higher end version of this boot called the Zodiac Tech GTX that uses the Mulaz sole.
+Scarpa uses the Vibram Drumlin rubber compound for this boot, which is sticky, but not as much as the slightly softer Vibram Mulaz compound.
+Scarpa does make a higher-end version of this boot called the Zodiac Tech GTX that uses the Mulaz sole.
 We used this Top Pick winner in firm snow and found it to be the most effective in kicking steps.
-We achieved the best fit when we paired this model with a strap-on crampon, a frequent need on early season thru hikes when microspikes just don't cut it.
+We achieved the best fit when we paired this model with a strap-on crampon, a frequent need on early-season hikes when microspikes just don't cut it.
 Heavy lugs cut through mud, and we had no issues crossing streams on top of water-worn river rock.